Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/interview-questions-js/index.md

 The statements order is based on the event loop mechanism.
 The order of statements follows the below order,

 1. At first, the main function is pushed to the stack.
-2. Then the browser pushes the fist statement of the main function( i.e, A's console.log) to the stack, executing and popping out immediately.
+2. Then the browser pushes the fist statement of the main function( i.e, A’s console.log) to the stack, executing and popping out immediately.
 3. But `setTimeout` statement moved to Browser API to apply the delay for callback.
-4. In the meantime, C's console.log added to stack, executed and popped out.
+4. In the meantime, C’s console.log added to stack, executed and popped out.
 5. The callback of `setTimeout` moved from Browser API to message queue.
 6. The `main` function popped out from stack because there are no statements to execute
 7. The callback moved from message queue to the stack since the stack is empty.